tosh2230/stairlight/README.md

   -c CONFIG, --config CONFIG
                         set Stairlight configuration directory -q, --quiet           keep silence
-  --save SAVE           file path where results will be saved(File system or GCS) --load LOAD           file path in which results are saved(File system or GCS), can be specified multiple times -t TABLE, --table TABLE
+  --save SAVE           A file path where map results will be saved.
+                        You can choose from local file system, GCS, S3.
+  --load LOAD           A file path where map results are saved.
+                        You can choose from local file system, GCS, S3.
+                        It can be specified multiple times.
+  -t TABLE, --table TABLE
                         table names that Stairlight searches for, can be specified multiple times. e.g. -t PROJECT_a.DATASET_b.TABLE_c -t
                         PROJECT_d.DATASET_e.TABLE_f
   -l LABEL, --label LABEL
                         labels set for the table in mapping configuration, can be specified multiple times.
                         The separator between key and value should be a colon(:). e.g. -l key_1:value_1 -l key_2:value_2 -o {table,file}, --output {table,file}
                         output type
   -v, --verbose         return verbose results